FlushingBaseball/library-of-ptolemy/README.md

 # Inprogress (Maybe take a break from consuming this slop?)
 ##### The Emperor's Gift by Aaron Demski-Bowden narrated by Christopher Kent
-one of the worst books so far, bismal and the narrator sucks
+one of the worst books so far, bismal and the narrator sucks The first thirs is very very bad in every regard, it improves from there but I can't honestly recommend anything where a third of your time will be suffering

 ##### Priests of Mars by Graham McNeil narrated by Joe Jameson